 Firm registration categories under Ontario’s Securities Act are set out in part 7 of NI 31-103 and under sections 7 and 8 of Ontario’s Commodity Futures Act and in our Guide to Firm Registration Categories.

 A firm registered as an investment dealer or a mutual fund dealer is generally required to be a member of the Canadian Investment Regulatory Organization (CIRO) (formerly New Self-Regulatory Organization of Canada (New SRO).
-The OSC works directly with the respective SRO to review the registration of the firm.
+The OSC works with the New SRO to review the registration of the firm.

 A firm registered as an investment dealer must generally become a member of the New SRO.
-The OSC reviews the registration of the firm and IIROC reviews the registration of its dealing representatives.
+The OSC reviews the registration of the firm and the New SRO reviews the registration of its dealing representatives.

-A firm registered as a mutual fund dealer must generally become a member of the Mutual Fund Dealers Association of Canada (MFDA).
+A firm registered as a mutual fund dealer must generally become a member of the New SRO.
 The OSC reviews the registration of firms registered as mutual fund dealers and their dealing representatives.

 An individual must choose one or more categories when applying for initial registration and an individual’s registration must be sponsored under a firm’s registration.